vcfvct/aws-exam/azure.md

   * WebJobs is not yet supported for App Service on Linux.(As of Aug 2022)
   * Continuous WebJob: keep running, on *all* instances
   * Triggered WebJob: only run when manually triggered or scheduled, on a *single* instance.
+  * Multiple containers support is only available on Linux, not Windows.
+Use `--deployment-container-image-name` to specify image tag when `az webapp create `.
 * `Azure Container Instances` -> FarGate: provide portable environments for virtualized applications.
 It can start containers in Azure in seconds, without the need to *provision and manage* VMs.
   * The top-level resource in Azure Container Instances is the [container group](https://docs.microsoft.com/en-us/learn/modules/create-run-container-images-azure-container-instances/2-azure-container-instances-overview).
 A container group is a collection of containers that get scheduled on the same host machine.
 The containers in a container group share a lifecycle, resources, local network, and storage volumes.
 It's similar in concept to a pod in Kubernetes.
   * There are two common ways to deploy a multi-container group: use a Resource Manager template or a YAML file.